-- Mr. Featherstone had one quantitative and nine qualitative individual goals: (i) achieving budgeted net income and net cash flow; (ii) increasing financial flexibility and ensuring continued access to capital markets at a reasonable cost to the Company; (iii) supporting special projects, including acquisition opportunities; (iv) ensuring timely and accurate SEC reporting, compliance with SOX and high quality internal reporting and performance monitoring tools; (v) successfully transitioning a new tax director and increased support for tax accounting; (vi) successfully implementing an ERP system upgrade and the transitioning of a new chief information officer; (vii) providing advice and counsel to the CEO; (viii) providing guidance and support to each geographic region and each managing director; (ix) continuing to foster improvements in the methodology and tools for the Company's value added profit analysis in order to drive such analysis to the product line and customer levels; and (x) continuing to enhance our investor relations program. - Mr. Benoliel had six qualitative individual goals that focused on business strategy and product development processes across the organization and for certain specific business segments, including steel, metalworking, fluid power and the can business.
-Mr. Benoliel was also instrumental in the successful acquisition of the remaining interest in the Company's Mexican affiliate, assisted in the implementation of the Company's global marketing plan, and managed various Board and legal matters. - Mr. Nieman had seven regional goals: (i) achieving the operating income and contribution margin budgets for the region he supervises; (ii) achieving working capital and capital expenditure targets; (iii) maintaining all key customer business; (iv) executing the Company's strategic plan for each respective business segment for his region; (v) improving the region's strategic positioning; (vi) improving safety awareness and performance for the region he supervises; and (vii) achieving SOX compliance.
-Mr. Nieman achieved 129% of his 182% opportunity, but received an award equal to 100% of such opportunity as his region did not meet all of its profitability goals. - Mr. Platzer had seven regional goals: (i) achieving the operating income and contribution margin budgets for the regions he supervises; (ii) achieving working capital and capital expenditure targets; (iii) maintaining all key customer business; (iv) executing the Company's strategic plan for each respective business segment for his region; (v) improving the region's strategic positioning; (vi) improving safety awareness and performance for the region he supervises; and (vii) achieving SOX compliance.
-Mr. Platzer achieved 103% of his 182% opportunity, but received an award equal to 100% of such opportunity as his region did not meet all of its profitability goals.
+- Mr. Featherstone had one quantitative and nine qualitative individual goals: (i) achieving budgeted net income and net cash flow (particularly net working capital as a percentage of sales); (ii) maintaining or increasing financial flexibility and ensuring continued access to capital markets at a reasonable cost to the Company; (iii) supporting special projects, including acquisition opportunities; (iv) ensuring timely and accurate SEC reporting, compliance with SOX (with no material weaknesses or significant deficiencies) and high quality internal reporting and performance monitoring tools; (v) improving the South America overall internal control environment; (vi) improving the accuracy and effectiveness of tax accounting and planning and preparing for tax changes in the U.S. and globally; (vii) successfully implementing an inhouse computing addata center, planning and implementing additional ERP system rollouts, and transitioning a new chief information officer; (viii) providing advice and counsel to the CEO and guidance and support to each geographic region and each managing director; (ix) promoting certain staff development activities and training; and (x) continuing to enhance the Company investor relations program. - Ms. Loebl had five qualitative individual goals: (i) ensuring no material weaknesses as part of the Company's internal controls testing; (ii) determining the appropriate information technology needs for leadership and future enterprise risk planning implementations; (iii) increasing organizational effectiveness; (iv) developing certain tax planning initiatives; and (v) evaluating the effectiveness of the Company treasury and cash management activities. - Mr. Benoliel had five qualitative individual goals that focused on business strategy, product development and technology processes across the organization and for certain specific business segments, including metalworking, fluid power, mining and the can business.
+Additional goals included successfully launching the new Company brand and all collateral marketing materials, including the website, as well as managing certain Board matters as Corporate Secretary.

+- Mr. Nieman had five regional goals: (i) achieving the profit before tax budget; (ii) achieving the budgeted margin percentages; (iii) achieving the working capital and capital expenditure budgets for the region he supervises; (iv) improving safety loss results and safety awareness; and (v) achieving SOX compliance.
+Mr. Nieman achieved 142% of his 182% regional bonus opportunity as his region was above the target goal for regional profitability (which goal was weighted higher than the other goals in determining the percentage regional opportunity obtained), and he also met some, but not all, of his other regional goals. - Mr. Platzer had five regional goals: (i) achieving the profit before tax budget; (ii) achieving the budgeted margin percentages; (iii) achieving the working capital and capital expenditure budgets for the regions he supervises; (iv) improving safety loss results and safety awareness; and (v) achieving SOX compliance.
+Mr. Platzer achieved 45% of his 182% opportunity as his region was below the target goal on profitability (which goal was weighted higher than the other goals in determining the percentage regional opportunity obtained), but he met various other regional goals.